J. Jayalalithaa: Loss of power, 1996

-Second term as Chief Minister, 2001
+Second term as Chief Minister (2001)

 Jayalalithaa strengthened the AIADMK led Secular Democratic Progressive Alliance consisting Congress, Left parties by bringing in parties like Moopanar's TMC, PMK, IUML and other smaller parties for 2001 Tamil Nadu Legislative Assembly election.
 Jayalalithaa was barred from standing as a candidate in the 2001 elections because she was found guilty of criminal offences, including allegedly obtaining property belonging to a state-operated agency called TANSI.
 Although she appealed to the Supreme Court of India, having been sentenced to five years' imprisonment, the matter was not resolved at the time of the elections.
-But she contested the Andipatti, Krishnagiri, Bhuvanagiri, and Pudukottai constituencies.
-All were rejected as she had been disqualified from contesting the polls at that time following conviction in the TANSI land deal case, Pleasant stay hotel case and Since one cannot file nomination for more than two constituencies.
+But she sought to contested from four constituencies Andipatti, Krishnagiri, Bhuvanagiri, and Pudukottai, however, all were rejected as she had been disqualified from contesting the polls at that time following conviction in the TANSI land deal case, Pleasant stay hotel case and Since one cannot file nomination for more than two constituencies.
 The AIADMK Alliance won the landslide victory of 196 seats in the 234-membered assembly.
 The AIADMK returned to power in 2001 by winning majority and she took oath as Chief Minister as a non-elected member of the state assembly on 14 May 2001.(It is noteworthy that this is the first time in Indian history that a person has taken oath as the Chief Minister of a state the day after the counting of votes has been completed.)

 Noted for its ruthlessness to political opponents, many of whom were arrested in midnight raids, her government grew unpopular.
+In 2001, Jayalalithaa government ordered that women and Scheduled Castes be provided reservation for two consecutive terms in local bodies, after noting that the 73rd Constitutional Amendment did not specify the periodicity for the rotation of reserved seats.
+The decision was taken following observations that first-time representatives, particularly women, faced initial challenges due to socio-economic constraints, administrative hurdles, and political interference, which limited their ability to effectively understand governance and perform administrative functions during their initial term.

 Her appointment was legally voided in September 2001 when the Supreme Court ruled that she could not hold it while convicted of criminal acts.
 O. Panneerselvam, a minister in her party, was subsequently installed as the Chief Minister.
 However, his government was purported to have been puppeted and micro-managed by Jayalalithaa.

 Jayalalithaa was acquitted in both the TANSI and Pleasant Stay Hotel cases on 4 December 2001 and the Supreme Court upheld the order of the High Court on 24 November 2003.
+In the early hours of 6 December 2001, the Panneerselvam-led AIADMK government removed the Kannagi statue from Marina Beach after minor pedestal damage, prompting protests and claims by M. Karunanidhi that the statue, symbolising Tamil womanhood and justice, was removed on the advice of Jayalalithaa's astrologers who said it would bring misfortune and in its present form and location jeopardise her attempts to regain power, a claim denied by ministers, and it was later moved to the government museum for safekeeping.